-5.1.8.
+5.1.9.
 Once a recipient has opted out from a service, a message confirming the opt-out should be sent to that recipient.
 This message must reference the specific service that the recipient has opted-out from, and may not be a premium rated message.

 This clause was introduced as clause 5.1.5 in version 5.7.
 It was renumbered to 5.1.8 in version 11.0.
+It was renumbered to 5.1.9 in version 11.6.

-5.1.9.
+5.1.10.
 Where the words 'END', 'CANCEL', 'UNSUBSCRIBE' or 'QUIT' are used in place of 'STOP' in an opt-out request, the service provider must honour the opt-out request as if the word 'STOP' had been used.

 This clause was introduced as clause 5.1.6 in version 5.7.
 It was renumbered to 5.1.9 in version 11.0.
+It was renumbered to 5.1.10 in version 11.6.

-5.1.10.
+5.1.11.
 Upon request of the recipient of a direct marketing message, the message originator must, within a reasonable period of time, identify the source from which the recipient's personal information was obtained, and provide proof that the organisation supplying the originator with the recipient's contact information has the recipient's explicit consent to do so.